Status: explainer

 Ticket: Open

-offer the possibility to fill
+CanvasRenderingContext2D offer the possibility to fill or stroke a path.

 Problem is, these are two separate action taken by the renderer.